LateJoiners/docs/Peer Feedback/peer feedback 2.md

 Though not stated as a requirement, (extremely) detailed descriptions are included along with mockups of each feature, effectively eliminating the possibility of potential misunderstanding.
 Mockup screens are detailed and well-designed - each appearing to serve their intended purpose well.

 Justification of estimations has likewise been completed in a highly detailed manner, with a summary for each MVF describing trends in the estimations and explaining differences.
-Each team member appears to have approached their estimations as being either what time would be required if they were the sole person working on that particular MVF or if all members were contributing to all MVFs as opposed to what may be a more realistic breakdown of the workload where different members work on different MVFs (i.e. limiting themselves to considering what the team as a whole would achieve).
+Each team member appears to have approached their estimations as being either what time would be required if they were the sole person working on that particular MVF or if all members were contributing to all MVFs as opposed to what may be a more realistic breakdown of the workload where different members work on different MVFs (i.e. limiting the estimations to considering what the team as a whole would achieve).
 Having said as much, the assignment specification did not explicitly state how the estimations should consider the required tasks to have been divided up amongst team members, so there's no reason to consider this particular approach invalid per se.

+Resources section (collaborative workspaces, software, tools and resources) is comprehensive both in terms of the number/range of tools/resources covered and the amount of detail in each.
+This section makes it quite clear to someone not already familiar with the project what technologies the team intend to leverage in order to achieve the project's goals, and, while the choice of a cloud-hosted database alongside a locally-hosted web server is somewhat curious, the tools/resources/software chosen would certainly allow the team to achieve their goals.

 ##[Trello](https://trello.com/b/N1u4b7yf/eagerbeavers):